GlobalNamesArchitecture/gn_crossmap_web/README.md

 ## Development

-We recommend to use docker container for development
+We recommend to use docker-compose for development

 To start the system use